seba-sanchis/portfolio-v1/README.md

 ## Setups

-Before you start, you will need to create the <code>.env.local</code> file in the root folder to connect the Email.js SDK.
+Before you start, you will need to create the <code>.env</code> file in the root folder to connect the Email.js SDK.

-Open the .env.local file and type the following variables:
+Open the .env file and type the following variables:

 ```bash
     SERVICE_ID = *add your service ID*